waffledevstudios/WSGL/README.md

-# WSGE
+# WSGL
-Waffle's Simple Graphics Engine is an engine for rendering made for my games
+Waffle's Simple Graphics Library is an engine for rendering made for my games